MicrosoftDocs/fabric-docs/docs/data-science/r-overview.md

 To learn more about how to use sparkly, you can visit [How to use sparklyr](./r-use-sparklyr.md).

-[!NOTE] Using SparkR and sparklyr in the same notebook session is not supported yet.
+[!NOTE] Using SparkR and sparklyr in the same notebook session isn't supported yet.

 ## R visualization
 The R ecosystem offers multiple graphing libraries that come packed with many different features.
 By default, every Spark instance in [!INCLUDE [product-name](../includes/product-name.md)] contains a set of curated and popular open-source libraries.
-You can also add or manage additional libraries & versions by using the [!INCLUDE [product-name](../includes/product-name.md)] library management capabilities.
+You can also add or manage extra libraries or versions by using the [!INCLUDE [product-name](../includes/product-name.md)] library management capabilities.

 You can learn more about how to create R visualizations by visiting the following article: [R visualization](./r-visualization.md).